-Opera performance highlights include: Tarquinius (The Rape of Lucretia) with Banff Open Spaces: Opera in the 21st Century; Le Dancaïre (Carmen), Marchese D’Obigny (La traviata), Fiorello (The Barber of Seville), and the Imperial Commissioner (Madama Butterfly) with the Canadian Opera Company; Guglielmo (Così fan tutte) and Figaro (Le nozze di Figaro) with the Centre for Opera Studies in Italy; Sid (Albert Herring) with the U of T Opera School; Bobby (Mahagonny Songspiel), Sweeney Todd (Sweeney Todd), the Brewer (Comedy on the Bridge) and the Bartender (Face on the Barroom Floor), all with the Dalhousie Opera Workshop.
-In June of 2014 Iain sang the role of Tancredi (Il Combattimento di Tancredi e Clorinda) at the International Barrocktage Stift Melk in Austria.
-In May of 2014 he represented the Canadian Opera Company in the Stella Maris International Voice Competition on board the MS Europa.
-Prior to university, Iain performed in numerous musical theatre pieces, most recently as Cosmo Brown (Singing In The Rain).
+Other opera performance highlights include: Figaro (The Marriage of Figaro) with Vancouver Opera; Le Dancaïre (Carmen), Marchese d’Obigny (La traviata), Fiorello (The Barber of Seville), and the Imperial Commissioner (Madama Butterfly) with the Canadian Opera Company; Guglielmo (Così fan tutte) and Figaro (Le nozze di Figaro) with the Centre for Opera Studies in Italy; Sid (Albert Herring) with the U of T Opera School; and Tancredi (Il Combattimento di Tancredi e Clorinda) at the International Barrocktage Stift Melk in Austria.
+In May of 2014, MacNeil represented the Canadian Opera Company in the Stella Maris International Voice Competition.

 MacNeil has been recognized with numerous scholarships and prizes.
 Recently he was a Sylva Gelber Foundation Award; a winner in the Ottawa Choral Society New Discoveries Competition; the male prize recipient of the Emmerich Smola Förderpreis in Landau, Germany; and a winner of the Canadian Opera Company Centre Stage Competition.

 MacNeil joined the Frankfurt Opera Studio in September of the 2017/2018 season.